delliott0000/PyEpic/README.md

 ```

 # Notes
 - PyEpic does not (currently) support Epic Games' XMPP services.
-This includes real-time in-game events such as party invites or whispers.
+This includes real-time in-game events such as party invites and friend requests.

 # Disclaimers
 - The APIs that PyEpic interacts with are not officially documented, nor are they intended to be used outside the official clients.